intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 ---
 ## **2. Install**

+Note: For windows Users, we recommend using Windows Subsystem for Linux 2 (WSL2) to run BigDL-Nano.
+Please refer [here](./windows_guide.md) for instructions.

 BigDL-Nano can be installed using pip and we recommend installing BigDL-Nano in a conda environment.

 For PyTorch Users, you can install bigdl-nano along with some dependencies specific to PyTorch using the following command.